 'Rightly deserves its reputation' for handling corporate crime work relating to insider trading and bribery' Legal 500 2016

 'Offers an impressive breadth of expertise in financial crime' Chambers UK 2016

-A Chambers with an unrivalled reputation in corporate crime; the combination of our knowledge and expertise across the full spectrum of financial crime with that of our enviable regulatory practice, makes us standout from all others.
+A Chambers with an unrivalled reputation in Corporate Crime.
+The combination of our knowledge and expertise across the full spectrum of Financial Crime with that of our enviable regulatory practice, makes us stand out from all others.